-4.3 TEAM SPORTS: It was great to see this return although we had a slow start.
+Action 4.3 TEAM SPORTS: It was great to see the return of a fully-implemented Sports Schedule from Fall to Spring.
 Students who did join put in their best efforts.
+We had a Parent as a walk-on volunteer Coach for two Sport Seasons.

-4.1 CHARACTER EDUCATION: Challenges are always getting students excited about incentives.
+Action 4.1 CHARACTER EDUCATION: Challenges are always getting students excited about incentives.
 We need to constantly stay ahead of the student choices.
+This year we implemented an additional Incentives Survey for Students.

-4.2 EDUCATIONAL EXPERIENCES TRANSPORTATION: Gas price increases and personnel shortages (absences) placed a damper on having educational experiences outside of our community.
+Action 4.2 EDUCATIONAL EXPERIENCES TRANSPORTATION: Gas price increases and transportation breakdowns created unanticipated challenges.